Van Dorn Street station

-Van Dorn Street station is a Washington Metro station straddling the boundary between Fairfax County and the independent city of Alexandria in Virginia, United States.
+Van Dorn Street station is a Washington Metro station located on the boundary between Fairfax County and the independent city of Alexandria in Virginia, United States, on the Blue Line.
 The station's island platform lies in unincorporated Rose Hill in Fairfax County, while the station's entrance and parking facilities are in Alexandria.
-The station was opened on June 15, 1991, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
-Providing service for only the Blue Line, the station is located at South Van Dorn Street and Eisenhower Avenue, next to the Capital Beltway.
-From 1991 to 1997 it was the southwestern terminus of the Blue Line.
+The station opened on June 15, 1991.
+The station is located at South Van Dorn Street and Eisenhower Avenue, next to the Capital Beltway.

-It is the only Washington Metro station to be named after a Confederate general.